 This is the most basic and most useful thing you can do to improve your credit score if you haven't done so already.
 This is essentially registering to vote.
 Even if you have no desire to vote, it's imperative you do this, as it's a confirmation of the address you live in.

-It's almost absolutely certain that you will not be approved for any credit card if the address you put in the application is not the one you are registered to vote in.
+You will normally be rejected for any credit if the address you put in the application is not the one at which you are registered to vote.
 You can get yourself on the electoral register by registering to vote online.

 Put your name on more of the household bills

 If you share the cost of the bills with your partner or someone else at home, put your name down as the bill payer for more of them.
 Many people will pay their share of the bills without actually being listed as the bill payer, which will make no contribution to their credit score.

 Essentially, without your name on the bill there will be no record of you paying your share.
 Most utility bills, like energy and gas, show up on your credit report if you're listed as the bill payer.
 If you're listed as the bill payer and repay them on time regularly, this will improve your credit score.